Introducing the Cobalt Industry Responsible Assessment Framework (CIRAF)

 Overall, CIRAF will consolidate action being taken by companies across the industry to respond to increasing interest from civil society, the media, the cobalt market, and consumers in responsible sourcing and create a synthesized and unified approach towards sustainable and ethical production.

-CIRAF will also create a platform for the cobalt industry to share good practice in responsible sourcing and allow external stakeholders to follow the progress being made across the key risk areas identified by the framework.
+The CIRAF will also create a platform for the cobalt industry to share good practice in responsible sourcing and allow external stakeholders to follow the progress being made across the priority issue areas identified by the framework.

 Participants will undergo self-assessment, based on the principles set out in the OECD Due Diligence Guidance for Responsible Sourcing from Conflict Affected and High-Risk Areas (OECD DDG).

 Member self-assessments also undergo verification by a credible mechanism and participants will be required to publish summaries of their results.

 For further information or to speak to a CIRAF representative: the Cobalt Industry Responsible Assessment Framework (Download PDF)